Denholme: Landmarks

 Denholme Shared Church is "a partnership of three denominations - Baptist, United Reformed and the Church of England", occupying the former United Reformed Church, which is a grade II listed building.
-The former parish church of St Paul and the former Denholme Clough Methodist Church, both also grade II listed, have been converted for residential use, the former featuring in BBC show Homes Under the Hammer.
+The former parish church of St Paul, and the former Denholme Clough Methodist Church, both also grade II listed, have been converted for residential use, the former featuring in BBC show Homes Under the Hammer.

 There is also a library in the Mechanics Institute, and a Conservative Social Club.

-Services include a doctor's surgery, a pharmacy & sheltered housing.
+Services include a doctor's surgery, a pharmacy a sheltered housing provision.
 There is also a public park - Foster Park - which was given to the people of Denholme in 1912 by William Foster.

 The town has a selection of shops - food, non-food and fast food, two pubs - the Royal and the New Inn, a post office, a charity shop and a farm shop.
 Foster Park houses a youth cafe, skate area, basketball court, bowling green and the town War Memorial.

-Just to the east of Denholme is Doe Park Reservoir where there is fishing, a water activities centre and a sailing club.
+Just to the east of Denholme is Doe Park Reservoir, where there is fishing, a water activities centre and a sailing club.

 Transport

 The main road running through Denholme is the A629.
 The town is on regular bus routes between Keighley and Bradford and with occasional services to Halifax.